 The main objectives of the Geneva Centre are to:

 - Contribute to the safeguarding of, and respect for, human rights and dignity in accordance with established international standards.

 - Encourage global dialogue on the values of justice, tolerance and rejection of extremism and bigotry and promote, amongst others, the principles of understanding, constructive humanistic dialogue and respect of others.

 - Promote human rights awareness among the general Arab and Muslim public and inter-cultural understanding around the world.

-- Provide advice to governmental and international agencies or take position on, human rights and global dialogue issues.
+- Provide advice to governmental and international agencies or take value-based positions on, human rights and global dialogue issues.

-Beyond global human tolerance, global empathy to provide social harmony worldwide.
+Promote, beyond global human tolerance, global empathy to contribute to social harmony worldwide.